 - B23 In a reverse acquisition, some of the owners of the legal acquiree (the accounting acquirer) might not exchange their equity interests for equity interests of the legal parent (the accounting acquiree).
 Those owners are treated as a non-controlling interest in the consolidated financial statements after the reverse acquisition.
-That is because the owners of the legal acquiree that do not exchange their equity interests for equity interests of the legal acquirer have an interest in only the results and net assets of the combined entity.
-Conversely, even though the legal acquirer is the acquiree for accounting purposes, the owners of the legal acquirer have an interest in the results and net assets of the combined entity. - B24 The assets and liabilities of the legal acquiree are measured and recognised in the consolidated financial statements at their precombination carrying amounts (see paragraph B22(a)).
-Therefore, in a reverse acquisition the non-controlling interest reflects the non-controlling shareholders' proportionate interest in the pre-combination carrying amounts of the legal acquiree's net assets even if the non-controlling interests in other acquisitions are measured at their fair value at the acquisition date.
+That is because the owners of the legal acquiree that do not exchange their equity interests for equity interests of the legal acquirer have an interest in only the results and net assets of the legal acquiree-not in the results and net assets of the acquiree for accounting purposes, the owners of the legal acquirer have an interest in the results and net assets of the results and net assets of the legal acquirer have an interest in the results and net assets of the legal acquirer have an interest in the results and net assets of the legal acquirer have an interest in the results and net assets of the legal acquirer have an interest in the results and net assets of the legal acquirer have an interest in the results and net assets of the legal acquirer have an interest in the results and net assets of the legal acquirer have an interest in the results and net assets of the combined entity. - B24 The assets and liabilities of the legal acquiree are measured and recognised in the consolidated financial statements at their precombination carrying amounts (see paragraph B22(a)).
+Therefore, in a reverse acquisition the non-controlling interest reflects the noncontrolling shareholders' proportionate interest in the pre-combination carrying amounts of the legal acquiree's net assets even if the noncontrolling interests in other acquisitions are measured at their fair value at the acquisition date.